SecureAuthCorp/acceptto-mfa-redmine-plugin/README.md

 4- Optionally you can add this values to your config files, to customize application name and authentication message, add them in your config/environments/development.rb & production.rb:

-    config.mfa_message = "Address of your redmine host" config.mfa_app_uid = "Application unique id you've got from Acceptto." config.mfa_app_secret = "Application secret you've got from Acceptto."
+    config.mfa_message = "Authenticate message you want user to see." config.mfa_app_uid = "Application unique id you've got from Acceptto." config.mfa_app_secret = "Application secret you've got from Acceptto."